The Unrelenting Issue of Medical Errors

 - Discuss the importance of systems standardization

 This course is intended for Physicians of all specialties, Nurses, and Other Health Care Professionals with appropriate CME credit and nursing contact hours offered for each profession.

 The American Board of Quality Assurance and Utilization Review Physicians, Inc. (ABQAURP) is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 ABQAURP designates this online enduring material for a maximum of 3.0 AMA PRA Category 1 Credits™.

 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 ABQAURP is an approved provider of continuing education for nurses.
 This activity is designated for 3.0 contact hours through the Florida Board of Nursing, Provider # 50-94.

 This program is approved for Category 2 credit by the American Osteopathic Association.

-All participants must achieve a post-test score of at least seventy percent (70%) for recertification and continuing education credits.
+All participants must achieve a final assessment score of at least seventy percent (70%) for recertification and continuing education credits.
 You have 60 days to complete the course after ordering.
 Please note: Exam candidates taking the Core Body of Knowledge and Diplomates renewing their certification may have less time to complete, as determined by deadlines imposed.
 This activity is valid from December 12, 2016 through March 15, 2019.

 COURSE FEES: Diplomate $80.00 Professional Member $100.00 Non-Member $120.00